 Become a TrailBlazer

-This year, Valdosta State University is launching a new Quality Enhancement Plan (QEP) focused on experiential learning for students.
-This program will feature a large number of experiential learning opportunities for students to deepen their level of learning at VSU.
+In 2021, Valdosta State University is launched a new Quality Enhancement Plan (QEP) focused on experiential learning for students.
+This program features a large number of experiential learning opportunities for students to deepen their level of learning at VSU.
 The QEP Team will work with Academic Affairs, Student Affairs, and the University Advising teams to identify appropriate opportunities for students.
 Some Experiential Learning activities will occur in courses while others are embedded in co-curricular activities and student organizations such as the Student Government Association (SGA).
 Students who successfully complete Experiential Learning opportunities will be known as TrailBlazers.